fukunyin/fukunyin.github.io/_pages/about.md

 ---

-I am a PhD student in the <a href="http://www.it.fudan.edu.cn/En" style="color: #3358ff;">Department of Information Science and Technology</a> at the <a href="https://www.fudan.edu.cn/en" style="color: #3358ff;">Fudan University</a> under the supervision of <a href="https://eetchen.github.io/" style="color: #3358ff;">Prof. Tao Chen</a>.
+I am a PhD candidate in the <a href="http://www.it.fudan.edu.cn/En" style="color: #3358ff;">Department of Information Science and Technology</a> at the <a href="https://www.fudan.edu.cn/en" style="color: #3358ff;">Fudan University</a> under the supervision of <a href="https://eetchen.github.io/" style="color: #3358ff;">Prof. Tao Chen</a>.
 I am also an intern at <a href="https://www.stepfun.com/" style="color: #3358ff;">StepFun</a> (阶跃星辰) under the guidance of <a href="https://www.skicyyu.org/" style="color: #3358ff;">Gang Yu</a>.
 Before joining StepFun, I interned at Tencent for three years.

-My main research interests are in generative artificial intelligence, 3D vision analysis and synthesis tasks.
+My main research interests are in Generative Artificial Intelligence, 3D Vision Analysis and Synthesis tasks.